All Products

 • Purchase a certificate.

 1. Log on to the WAF console.
-In the top navigation bar, select the resource group and the region in which your WAF instance is deployed.
+In the top navigation bar, select the resource group and the region in which the WAF instance is deployed.
 The region can be Chinese Mainland or Outside Chinese Mainland.

 2. In the left-side navigation pane, choose Asset Center > Website Access.